hoangnam310/ASL_Classification/README.md

 # ASL Detector

-**ASL_Detector** is a deep learning-based application that detects American Sign Language (ASL) gestures and translates them into English using Gemini or Nebius API.
+**ASL_Detector** is a LSTM model that detects American Sign Language (ASL) gestures and translates them into English using Gemini or Nebius API.

 ## Environment Setup